 Visitors to Greenhead Park have a choice of two excellent eateries both with disabled access and toilets.

-There’s a Pay and Display car park (including disabled parking spaces) behind The Park which costs £1 per hour for up to 3 hours – customers of The Park get one hour’s parking refunded.
+There’s a Pay and Display car park (including disabled parking spaces) behind The Park which costs £1 per hour for up to 3 hours – customers of The Park can get one hour’s parking refunded.

 Greenhead Park Pavilion

-A recent addition to the park facilities is the attractive modern pavilion by the bowling greens.
-This provides a much-needed base for the Greenhead Park Bowling Club and the Friends of Greenhead Park.
+An attractive modern pavilion by the bowling greens provides a much-needed base for the Friends of Greenhead Park and the Greenhead Park Bowling and Croquet Clubs.

 Thanks to support from the Kirklees Environment Grant Scheme, the pavilion is topped by an attractive and environmentally-friendly sedum roof which we hope will also encourage others to consider installing this form of roofing.

 As well as the facilities available to customers of the two cafes, there are public toilets situated at the opposite end of the Refreshment Rooms building to the Cafe in the Park.
 These include a wheelchair accessible toilet and baby changing facilities.
 Unfortunately, the council is not currently able to keep the toilets open all the time the park is open, and in winter they can only be guaranteed to be open from 9am to 3pm.

 Opened in summer 2013 is a Trim Trail for fitness fans of all ages who’d like a workout in the fresh air rather than the gym.
 You’ll find a variety of equipment at four points around the outer edge of the main events field including stride jumps, ladder and abs bench.